ucla-oarc-web/WebBlocks/template/entity/table/README.md

 The "condensed" CSS class can be added to the root `table` element to reduce the margin and padding from cells.

-### Highlighting Rows
+### Highlighting

 Upon hover, each row within the table will be softly highlighted so that the User can easily spot the cells within the row they are currently viewing.
-The color used for this hover highlight should be a unique color, different from the colors used in zebra striping, static row higlighting (below), and header rows/cells.
+The color used for this hover highlight should be a unique color, different from the colors used in zebra striping, static row or column higlighting (below), and header rows/cells.

 Also, static highlighting can be added to a row so that a specific row will always be highlighted by adding the "highlight" CSS class to the targeted `tr` element.
 This should also be a unique color (also different than the color used in hover highlighting).

+The "highlight" CSS class can also be added to a `col` element to higlight an entire column (using the same highlight color as the static row highlighting).

 ## Responsive Considerations